 Anesthesia

 All surgeries require general anesthesia.
-Anesthesia itself scares many people, but at Gallatin Veterinary Hospital we promise to do our best to help prevent surgical complications, anesthesia problems, or pain in your pet.
-Anesthesia does sound frightening but is actually extremely safe, especially at GVH where we take every precaution to avoid complications.
+Anesthesia scares many people, but at Gallatin Veterinary Hospital we do our best to help prevent surgical complications, anesthesic problems, or pain in your pet.
+Anesthesia might sound frightening, but it is actually very safe, especially at GVH where we take every precaution to avoid complications.
 We require pre-anesthetic blood work before a pet undergoes anesthesia so we know the pet is healthy enough to handle it.
 When blood work shows us that kidney or liver functions are not within normal limits, we adjust the anesthetic protocol to safeguard your pet’s health and recovery.

 Anesthesia can cause a lowering of blood pressure and decreased blood flow to the kidneys.
 We always make sure that every patient undergoing surgery has an IV catheter for fluid support to prevent these problems.
 The IV catheter also allows us a safe way to administer pain medication during and after surgical procedures.